Japanese cruiser Akitsushima

-Akitsushima (秋津洲) was a protected cruiser of the Imperial Japanese Navy (IJN), designed and built by the Yokosuka Naval Arsenal in Japan.
+Akitsushima (秋津洲) was a protected cruiser of the Imperial Japanese Navy (IJN), designed and built by the Yokosuka Shipyards in Japan.
 The name Akitsushima comes from an archaic name for Japan, as used in the ancient chronicle Kojiki.

 Background

 Akitsushima was the sole cruiser for the Imperial Japanese Navy planned under the 1889 fiscal year budget.
-She originally intended as a domestically-built fourth vessel in the Matsushima class of cruisers under the Jeune École philosophy promoted by French military advisor and naval architect Louis-Émile Bertin.
+She originally intended as a domestically built fourth vessel in the Matsushima class of cruisers under the Jeune École philosophy promoted by French military advisor and naval architect Louis-Émile Bertin.
 However, even at the time of her construction, opposition by the pro-British faction within the navy, and growing concerns on the effectiveness and operational utility of the Matsushima class, led to proposals for new design with multiple guns rather than a single, huge Canet gun.
 The new design more closely resembled the British-designed USS Baltimore than the earlier Matsushima class.
 Bertin was outraged by the new design and threatened to return to France.
 In 1894, the pro-British faction prevailed and the Canet gun was removed.